Fostering Policy

 Medical Care

 Vet care for foster rabbits is covered or reimbursed by the Chapter.
-Appointments must be made at HRS-approved practices and approved by the Chapter Manager or Foster Director.
+Appointments are made at HRS-approved practices only.

-If you're interested in fostering, please fill out the foster interest form.
+If you're interested in fostering, please fill out the form below.